junxit/us-congress-bills-112/metadata.md

 - 2011-02-16 — Introduced in Senate
 - 2011-02-16 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2011-05-05 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2011-11-08 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+Without written report.
+- 2011-11-08 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+Without written report.
+- 2011-11-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 226.